tdongsi/tdongsi.github.io/source/_posts/Vertica/2015-12-18-vertica-tip-using-vsql.markdown

 kinit -kt /home/path/to/vertica_user.keytab vertica_user@CORP.INTERNAL.NET
 ```

-You can also run a command with `-c` option or a SQL script file with many commands with `-f` option.
+You can also run a single SQL command from command line with `-c` option or a SQL script file with multiple commands with `-f` option.
 These options can be very useful to automate in shell/python scripts.
-Note that you can parameterize your sripts by using `-v` option to assign variables inside your SQL scripts.
+Note that you can also parameterize your sripts by using `-v` option to assign variables inside your SQL scripts.

 ### Vsql meta commands